 Undercoating VS Rust Proofing

-Which one is right for you this winter?
+Which one is right for you and your ride?

 When you finally decide to buy a new car it is a very exciting day.
 Once you sit down in the financier’s chair and they start to give you the hard sell about add ons, the excitement can disappear pretty quickly.
 While things like undercoating and rust proofing are key products to up sell new customers at a high margin, there is a way to save some cash by getting only the service you need for a fraction of the dealership price.
 Here is the low down.